Q and A Categories

 If you're going out of town for more than a month, and have concerns about returning your Client Eligibility Review (CER), please call your CAREAssist caseworker.

 Most clients who are uncomfortable using a mail order pharmacy will not be required to do so.

 Will CAREAssist pay for any medical service my insurance covers?

 Yes.
 CAREAssist will pay your part of the cost as long as the service is approved by your insurance and the date of service is within the last 12 months.
 Sometimes there is a deductible amount that has to be paid before the insurance starts to pay.
 CAREAssist will pay that deductible if it is for a covered service.
 Typically, insurance pays 60% to 80% of the cost and then the doctor or lab service asks you for the rest.
-CAREAssist will pay your part, up to the maximum yearly amount noted above.
+CAREAssist will pay your copay coinsurance or deductible, up to the maximum yearly amount noted above.
 Payments are made on all services, not just HIV-related care.